calculuswhiz/SHARC-assembly-Sublime-Syntax/README.md

 SHARC assembly Sublime Syntax
 =============================

 A syntax definition for the SHARC's (The DSP board from Analog Devices) assembly language.
 I think it works reasonably well.
-As far as I know, no other ones exist.
-I have tested it only on the 21364 EZ-Kit Lite, so I do not know about other boards.
-My guess is that it should work, though.
-It may require some tweaking...
+As far as I know, no other ones exist.It does *not* include keywords for Analog Devices' other boards (Blackfin/TigerSHARC).

 I made this because I really don't like the VisualDSP++ IDE that much...
 No word wrap, tabs, etc...